Hiring a home care aide — what to look for and what to ask

 Experience with older adults is valuable.
 Someone who's done home care before understands how to work with aging bodies, how to be patient with cognitive issues, how to handle the physical demands.
 Someone without experience but willing to learn can work, but there's a learning curve.

-Languages matter.
-If your parent speaks English and your aide speaks only Spanish, that's a serious problem.
+Language matters.
+If your parent speaks English and the aide speaks only Spanish, that's a serious problem.
 You need to communicate.
 Your parent needs to communicate.
 This is more important than you might think.

 You hire through an agency or you hire privately.
 An agency does background checks, handles liability, handles taxes and employment stuff.
 The agency is responsible if something goes wrong.
 You pay more.
 A private hire is cheaper but you handle all the logistics.